llm-bible/llm-bible.github.io/_publications/viennot2025automatic.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.04763"}
   - {name: "Code", url: "https://github.com/LLM4Rocq/miniF2F-rocq"}
-tags: ['Prompting', 'Model Architecture', 'GPT', 'Has Code']
+tags: ['Has Code', 'GPT', 'Prompting', 'Model Architecture']
 ---
 In this work, we conduct an experiment using state-of-the-art LLMs to translate MiniF2F into Rocq.
 The translation task focuses on generating a Rocq